arthurnn/minitest-emacs/README.md

 ## Snippets

-If you hava yasnippet installed, you can load the snippets:
+If you have yasnippet installed, you can load the snippets:
 ```lisp
 (eval-after-load 'minitest
   '(minitest-install-snippets))